 To say there was outrage when the plot of The Last of Us Part II leaked onto the internet in April of 2020 would be a grand understatement.
 Plenty of contemporary projects had significant developments leaked, which often resulted in significantly less revenue for the afflicted parties if the story beats managed to make a significant number of people angry.
 However, speaking as someone who kept up with these events as they occurred, I can say the backlash against The Last of Us Part II was downright surreal.
 Going into 2020, Naughty Dog was regarded as one of the best American developers.
 Neil Druckmann himself was considered one of the all-time greatest writers in the medium.
 It’s fair to say he and his company were considered the last beacon of hope for artistic integrity in an industry that had spent a majority of the 2010s growing stale, corporate, mechanical, and dishonest.

 Nearly all of that goodwill dissipated when those spoilers leaked onto the internet.
-Overnight, the same people whose fans worshipped the ground they walked on became the butt of countless jokes regarding bad storytelling.
-Mr. Druckmann himself found his reputation marred, emerging from the backlash a controversial figure in the same league as Rian Johnson, Alex Kurtzman, D.B.
+Overnight, Mr. Druckmann’s reputation was marred, emerging from the backlash a controversial figure in the same league as Alex Kurtzman, D.B.
 Weiss, or, ironically given the influence of City of Thieves on The Last of Us, David Benioff.
 All four of those creators captured the hearts of critics, yet left audiences divided – a phenomenon that saw itself repeated with The Last of Us Part II.